yabellini/SitioAcademico/content/blog/2022_teaching_en/04-teaching/index.md

 Even if you know your lesson very well and follow it, it is very likely that you are going to make mistakes while you are demonstrating how to program live.
 This is often the biggest fear of those who teach, but it's okay that it happens (since it's what happens in real life when we program) and it can be an excellent opportunity to learn how to solve mistakes.
 This is a way of dealing with mistakes that is called "positive error framing," and it has shown to be beneficial for learning.

 When an error occurs, stop, read it out loud and explain how you determine what happened.
 Mark which part of the error text gives you the clue that helps you diagnose and resolve it.
+Then go back to the code and show what element(s) in the code throw the error.
+It helps when you make explicit what every piece of the code is doing by creating new examples that show why an error is thrown in one situation but not in another.
 You can also involve the learners in the problem-solving by asking them what they think went wrong and how it can be fixed.

 You can also use that moment to do a "live searching".
 In this lesson you show how to search for an error on the internet, how to refine that search, how to read the results and determine which one is the closest to your problem.
 Here you can learn how to read the help function and how to read a question and the Stack Overflow answers.